evgenyneu/js-evaluator-for-android/README.md

 Or run as `Android JUnit Test` for unit testing.

+## Single line comments

+Library will not work if JavaScript code file contains single-line comments.
+If your code does not evaluate, try to run it though jshint and minifyer.

 ## Feedback

 If you have any issues or need help please do not hesitate to create an issue ticket.